jonathanwidmer/programmingroupproject/README.md

 # Cretaceous Maze Adventure
-This is a repository for group projects for group 3 in Mr. Kapptie's programming 2 class.
+This is a repository for group projects for group 3 in Mr. Kapptie's programming 2 class.Our project is called Cretaeous Maze Adventure.
+The goal of the game is to get through a maze with enemy dinosaurs, and after you beat the level with those dinosaurs, a frame will pop up and tell you information about that dinosaur.
+Our group members are Aaron Wang, Aiden DeBoer, Jonathan Widmer, and William Bastian.
+Aaron is in charge of class connectivity, Aiden is in charge of buttons and information, Jonathan is in charge of movement and enemy controls, William is in charge of graphics.
 ![](logo/repositorypic.PNG)
 ![](logo/groupprojectdiagram.png)
 ![](logo/projectimage.JPG)